Milestone 5: Route guards

 Query parameters and fragments are also available through the

-service.
-Just like route parameters, the query parameters and fragments are provided as an Observable
+ActivatedRoute service.
+Just like route parameters, the query parameters and fragments are provided as an Observable.
+The updated Crisis Admincomponent feeds the Observable directly into the template using the AsyncPipe.

 Now, you can click on the Admin button, which takes you to the Login page with the provided

-.
-After you click the login button, notice that you have been redirected to the Admin Dashboard
+queryParamMapand fragment.
+After you click the login button, notice that you have been redirected to the Admin Dashboardpage with the query parameters and fragment still intact in the address bar.

 You can use these persistent bits of information for things that need to be provided across pages like authentication tokens or session ids.